Be inspired today

 Our mission includes a commitment to conserve the natural world.
 This includes green practices, conservation projects, animal collections, research/dissemination and conservation education.

 In 2013 the Toledo Zoo is proud to focus its Conservation Today resources on the husbandry and welfare of the following Toledo Zoo animals (click on each animal’s name to see an article about each program):

-Along with the animals listed above, several members of the Toledo Zoo staff are also involved in various programs for animal conservation.
-Some of those programs are right here in Ohio while others are located internationally.
-Learn about conservation projects that the Zoo is involved with throughout the region and the world
+Along with the animals listed above, several Toledo Zoo staffers are involved with specific animal conservation programs.
+Some programs are right here in Ohio, while others are international.
+Learn more about the difference we’re making in our communities and around the world.

 Make a Donation Today